PostHog/posthog.com/contents/tutorials/bounce-rate.md

 - did not [autocapture](/docs/product-analytics/autocapture) any events
 - only had one pageview

-> **How does Google Analytics 4 [calculate bounce rate](https://support.google.com/analytics/answer/12195621?hl=en)?** It is the percentage of sessions that **do not** last longer than 10 seconds, have a conversion event, or have at least 2 pageviews or screenviews.
+> **How does Google Analytics 4 [calculate bounce rate](https://support.google.com/analytics/answer/12195621?hl=en)?** Google Analytics uses a similar definition, where the bounce rate is the percentage of sessions that were "not engaged."
+An engaged session is defined as a session that lasts longer than 10 seconds, has a conversion event, or has at least 2 screen or pageviews.

 ## Viewing bounce rate with Web analytics